nadav-dav/rekuire/README.md

 - - -
 Whats new?
 ----------
+####0.1.4
+> * added a method to ignore folders while searching the right files (for example, the js files in the server's static folder)

 ####0.1.3
 > * you can now rekuire file according to the relative path of the file
 > * added support for *index.js* files inside a folder - can be retrieved by the folder path